CPSLabGU/LLFSMGenerate/README.md

-  model                   A utility for converting LLFSM formats. vhdl                    A utility for generating VHDL source files from LLFSM definitions. clean                   Clean the generated source files from the machine.
+  model                   A utility for converting LLFSM formats. vhdl                    A utility for generating VHDL source files from LLFSM definitions. clean                   Clean the generated source files from the machine. install                 Install the VHDL files into a specified directory.

   See 'llfsmgenerate help <subcommand>' for detailed help.
 ```